Dear Seniors,

 From India, Bangalore

-It's indeed courteous to inform the retired employees of any delay, who eagerly await their final settlement with lost of commitments pressing on hand.
-However it might, might, lead to a demand for compensation of interest for the delayed payment.
-In all probability EPFO might settle with accrued interest till the date of payment (pl.discuss with the concerned to know what is going to happen with them).
-If they view otherwise saying that the delay was caused due to your internal problems we are not responsible ! you have no escape.
-(It's just & equitable for you to compensate) In any case it's open.
+It's indeed courteous to inform retired employees of any delay, as they eagerly await their final settlement with many commitments pressing on hand.
+However, it might lead to a demand for compensation of interest for the delayed payment.
+In all probability, EPFO might settle with accrued interest till the date of payment (please discuss with the concerned to know what is going to happen with them).
+If they view otherwise, saying that the delay was caused due to your internal problems, we are not responsible!
+You have no escape.
+(It's just and equitable for you to compensate.)
+In any case, it's open.
 You should be prepared for this.
-How many of them, too many ?
-Your draft suggests it's a general circular to be put up on Notice Board (which all of them may not notice at all).
+How many of them, too many?
+Your draft suggests it's a general circular to be put up on the Notice Board (which all of them may not notice at all).
 It could well be corrected to be sent individually as a letter if you really mean it.

 Dear Sir/Madam,